harrystech/prelaunchr/README.md

 ## Configuration

-* Change the default Admin user credentials in `/db/seeds.rb`
 * Set the different prize levels on the `User::REFERRAL_STEPS` constant inside `/app/models/user.rb`
 * The `config.ended` setting in `/config/application.rb` decides whether the prelaunch campaign has ended or not (e.g. Active/Inactive).
 We've included this option so you can quickly close the application and direct users to your newly launched site.